Kowen

-Kowen is one of the original 18 districts of the Australian Capital Territory.
+Kowen is a district in the Australian Capital Territory in Australia.
 It is situated in the northeast corner of the ACT, to the east of Sutton Road and the town of Queanbeyan, New South Wales.
 Kowen is primarily covered by pine forests, and is also used for farming.
 The main highway between the ACT and the south coast region, the Kings Highway, runs directly through the Kowen.

 The 1966 Act describes the Kowen District as being: